Subscribe today for more stories, tips, and updates.

 My family just finished our back-to-school supply shopping and are gearing up for another year.
 As I passed through the rows of gel pens, disinfecting wipes, hand sanitizers and glue, I was reminded of how many calls we fielded in the Drug and Poison Information Center (DPIC) last year related to accidental exposures at school.
 As a pharmacist at DPIC, these are the things I think about often.

-Overall, the American Association of Poison Control Centers gets around 29,000 calls about school exposures every year.
-While some of them may occur due to dares or pranks, most (76%) are unintentional and avoidable.
-Licking hand sanitizer, chewing on pens, drinking nicotine liquid, and swallowing items like parts of a fidget spinner, are some examples of exposures that typically happen during school hours.
+Overall, America’s Poison Centers receive around 30,000 calls about school exposures every year.
+While some of them may occur due to dares or pranks, most are unintentional and avoidable.
+Examples of exposures that typically happen during school hours include licking hand sanitizer, chewing on pens or pencils, drinking nicotine liquid, and swallowing parts of a plant.

 Top Calls Related to Accidental Exposures at School